DaveUltra/X11OpenGLWindow/README.md

 ## Creating an X Window
 The first thing to do when opening a window under X is to tell it where the screen is.
 Although there are several ways of telling the client where the server is, the most fullproof is the **DISPLAY** environment variable, or using *NULL* for default.

 The function ```XOpenDisplay(char* display)``` makes the connection to the X server.
-It takes one argument, a string using the display format described above, or *NULL* to use the default.
-It returns a pointer to the display (of type *Display*) on success or *NULL* on error.
+It takes one argument, a string using the display format described above, or `NULL` to use the default.
+It returns a pointer to the display (of type `Display`) on success or `NULL` on error.

 With the pointer the display, find the screen using the ```DefaultScreenOfDisplay(Display* display)``` function.
 This function takes one parameter, the pointer to the **`Display`** object that was found using **`XOpenDisplay`**. **`DefaultScreenOfDisplay`** returns a pointer of type `Screen` on success, `NULL` on error.

-To find the screen ID of the screen use the ```DefaultScreen(Display* display)``` function, this is almost identical to **DefaultScreenOfDisplay** except that it retuns an integer.
+To find the screen ID of the screen use the `DefaultScreen(Display* display)` function, this is almost identical to **`DefaultScreenOfDisplay`** except that it retuns an integer.

-With just a display and a screen a window can be created with the **XCreateSimpleWindow** function.
+With just a display and a screen a window can be created with the **`XCreateSimpleWindow`** function.
 The prototype for this function is as follows
 ```c
 Window XCreateSimpleWindow(Display* display, Window* parent, int x, int y, uint borderw, ulong border, ulong background);
 ```
-The first argument *display* is a pointer to the display object acquired using **XOpenDisplay**.
+The first argument *`display`* is a pointer to the display object acquired using **`XOpenDisplay`**.
 The next argument, parent is a pointer to the window opening this one.
 If this is the first window of a program opening, use the ```RootWindowOfScreen(Screen* screen)``` function.
-This function takes one argument, the pointer to the screen that was acquired using **DefaultScreenOfDisplay**
+This function takes one argument, the pointer to the screen that was acquired using **`DefaultScreenOfDisplay`**

-The next four arguments are the location and sizeof the window. the *border-width* argument specifies the width of the window border in pixels.
-The next argument *border* is the color of the border.
-The last paramater *background* is simply the background color of the window.
+The next four arguments are the location and size of the window.
+The *`border-width`* argument specifies the width of the window border in pixels.
+The next argument *`border`* is the color of the border.
+The last paramater *`background`* is simply the background color of the window.

-There are several utility functions to acquire system colors (of type ulong). ```BlackPixel(Display* display, int screenId)``` and ```WhitePixel(Display* display, int screenId)``` are great examples.
+There are several utility functions to acquire system colors (of type ulong). `BlackPixel(Display* display, int screenId)` and `WhitePixel(Display* display, int screenId)` are great examples.
 All of these functions take two arguments, a pointer to the display to use and the screenId being used.

-The next step is to clear the window using ```XClearWindow(Display* display, Window* window)```, this function takes two arguments the display and the window to clear.
-Finally raise the window using the ```XMapRaised(Display* display, Window* window)``` function, which uses the same arguments as **XClearWindow**
+The next step is to clear the window using `XClearWindow(Display* display, Window* window)`, this function takes two arguments the display and the window to clear.
+Finally raise the window using the `XMapRaised(Display* display, Window* window)` function, which uses the same arguments as **`XClearWindow`**

 At this point the window will not show up yet.
 First it must process messages (such as show window) that are sent to it.
-To process messages, start a "message loop", in it call ```XNextEvent(Display* display, XEvent* e)```.
-This function will return the current active event, or block until the next event is recieved.
-It take a *Display* object as it's first argument and writes to an *XEvent* pointer that is it's second argument.
+To process messages, start a "message loop", in it call `XNextEvent(Display* display, XEvent* e)`.
+This function will return the current active event, or block until the next event is received.
+It takes a *`Display`* object as it's first argument and writes to an *`XEvent`* pointer that is it's second argument.

-After the window is finished, force the window to close with the ```XDestroyWindow(Display* display, Window window)``` function and cleanup the display using the ```XCloseDisplay(Display* display)``` function, which takes one argument, the display to close.
+After the window is finished, force the window to close with the `XDestroyWindow(Display* display, Window window)` function and cleanup the display using the `XCloseDisplay(Display* display)` function, which takes one argument, the display to close.

 ### Sample Code (C)